DarrenCoppinger/milestone-project-4/README.md

 3. Review of all functionality and responsiveness on mobile screen size by using [Responsinator](https://www.responsinator.com/).

 #### Test Booking
-- Visit the a Booking page of the website on a desktop sized screen (>992px) to check that the page is displayed in 2 columns.
+- Visit the Booking page of the website on a desktop sized screen (>992px) to check that the page is displayed in 2 columns.
 - Check that the page reduces to one column for <768px in width.
 - Check that the floor plan image on the left side of the page, showing the layout of the bar, is loading correctly.
 - Check that when the user fills out the form fields for Seat Type, Phone number, date, Booking Start Time and Booking End Time incorrectly the following types of validation errors are generated:
-    - If the user doesn't enter a valid phone number they get the message "Enter a valid phone number (e.g. +353861234567)"
+    - If the user doesn't enter a valid phone number, they get the message "Enter a valid phone number (e.g. +353861234567)"
-    - If the user chooses a date that has already past they get the message "Invalid date - selected date passed"
+    - If the user chooses a date that has already past, they get the message "Invalid date - selected date passed"
     - If the user chooses a start or end time for the booking outside of the bars opening hours they get the error message "Booking must start/end during bar opening hours 12:30 - 00:00."
-    - If the user chooses a end time that is earlier than the selected start time the error message "Booking can not end before it starts" will be displayed.
+    - If the user chooses an end time that is earlier than the selected start time the error message "Booking can not end before it starts" will be displayed.
     - Each of the above errors generates a message under the navbar of "We were unable to make this reservation"
-- Check that on submission of the booking form the user is redirected back to the home page with the message "Your have requested a booking.
+- Check that on submission of the booking form the user is redirected back to the home page with the message "You have requested a booking.
 A member of our staff will be in touch shortly to confirm your booking." underneath the navbar.
 - Check that the user receives an automatic email (to the email provided during registration) specifying the "Booking Status", "Date", "Start Time", and "End Time".
 - Check that when an administrator (or staff member with access to the admin part of the website) make any amendments to the booking and saves the changes that the user receive another automatic email confirming this with the subject "Booking Request at BarTender - REQUEST ALTERED".
 - Check that when an administrator of the site changes the status of the booking to either "Accepted" or "Denied" that the user receives an email with the confirmed details and the subject of either ""Booking Request at BarTender - ACCEPTED" or "Booking Request at BarTender - DENDIED".